Ellie Rodríguez: Major league

 After splitting time at catcher with Darrell Porter the following season, Rodríguez was involved in a nine-player transaction when he was sent along with Ollie Brown, Joe Lahoud, Skip Lockwood and Gary Ryerson from the Brewers to the California Angels for Steve Barber, Clyde Wright, Ken Berry, Art Kusnyer and cash on October 23, 1973.
 Rodríguez ended up having a breakout year in 1974.
-He had a fielding percentage of .992, played a career high 140 games, and hit a career high seven home runs.
-During the 1974 California Angels season, Rodríguez tied an American League record with 19 putouts in a nine-inning game and set another with 21 in an extra-inning game.
-The following season, he played 90 games as catcher, and caught Nolan Ryan's fourth no-hitter.
+He had a fielding percentage of .992 (second best in the AL), played a career-high 140 games, and hit a career-high seven home runs.

+During the 1974 California Angels season, Rodríguez tied an American League record with 19 putouts in a nine-inning game and set another with 21 putouts in an extra-inning game, while catching in games pitched by Nolan Ryan.
+He also led the league in putouts by a catcher, throwing out attempted base stealers (with 10 more than the next closest catcher), and tied Thurman Munson for the league lead in assists by catchers.
+On May 27, 1974, he threw out four Milwaukee Brewers trying to steal second base, an Angels record.
+The following season (1975), he played 90 games as catcher, and caught Nolan Ryan's fourth no-hitter.

-On March 31, 1976, he was traded by the California Angels to the Los Angeles Dodgers for Orlando Alvarez and cash, and spent one season with the Dodgers before being released on May 2, 1977.
+On March 31, 1976, he was traded by the California Angels to the Los Angeles Dodgers for Orlando Alvarez and cash, and spent one season with the Dodgers, starting only 21 games before being released on May 2, 1977.
+He started the 1977 season on the disabled list after breaking his collar bone during winter ball in Puerto Rico, and did not play major league baseball again.